jeremyhoward/Unfavorable-Haplotype-Finder/README.md

 # Unfavorable-Haplotype-Finder

 Unfavorable-Haplotype-Finder is a software identify haplotypes contained within a run of homozygosity (ROH) that give rise to an unfavorable phenotype.
+An updated version that corrected minor bugs was uploaded on November 18, 2017.

 It utilizes Intel MKL and Eigen libraries to perform matrix multiplication and is multi-threaded.